PHSI-supplements/labs/lab-templates/documentation/first-time-setup/05-install-docker.md

 - Simplifies emulating other platforms if you decide to work with multi-platform containers (you won't need to in this course)

 If you decide that Docker Desktop is for you:
-- [ ] To install Docker Desktop, follow the instructions for your Linux distribution: https://docs.docker.com/desktop/setup/install/linux/.
+- [ ] Follow the instructions for your Linux distribution: https://docs.docker.com/desktop/setup/install/linux/.